-Our study provides to our knowledge the first evaluation of FS-versus-WS soil effects on the phenotypic variability at the intraspecific level.
-Our findings point to the improvement made by integrating together functional traits, and whole-tree growth trajectory and architectural development, to detect the leading phenotypic adjustments involved at the intraspecific response to different soil types Functional traits divergence did not necessary occur at the intraspecific level in the same pattern as documented at the interspecific level.
-The main phenotypic differences between FS and WS trees were (i) height growth rates and trees heights at age –through the variation of internode length instead of phyllochron-, and (ii) branching when integrated on the tree’s lifespan.
-A better description of the soil-dependent phenotypic adjustments between FS and WS trees could be achieved by including mechanistic and physiological traits such as anatomical, photosynthetic, and hydraulic traits, and should be incorporated into future work.
-Our study provides a key insight into C. obtusa’s phenotypic variance associated with intraspecific soil heterogeneity, and future lines of research should address (i) the impact of phenotypic variability between FS and WS trees on the eco-evolutionary dynamics of the widespread species C. obtusa, as a model generalist tree species, (ii) the evolutionary process involved in the tolerance of environmental variation - phenotypic plasticity and/or genetic adaptation -, and thus (iii) whether there are neutral and adaptive genetic differences between individual C. obtusa established in FS and WS.
-Future prospects on phenotype-genotype-environment relationships are thus desirable in this way, especially for the hyperdominant tree species C.obtusa playing a key role in natural reforestation after disturbance in the Guiana shield and facing climate change.
+Our study demonstrated that commonly measured traits, related to resource acquisition strategies, are not systematically responsive to contrasting habitats.
+Other aspects of plant functioning such as resource use strategies (through architectural development) can rather mediate such responses.
+Our study raises concerns about negative results when investigating environmental filtering based on commonly measured functional traits like LMA, leaf thickness, or WSG.
+Environmental filtering can occur on other dimensions of plant functioning.
+As architectural analysis has brought insights on environmental filtering at the intraspecific level, such approach could also be applied to the process of niche differentiation, especially regarding intra- and interspecific competition.

 ACKNOWLEDGEMENTS

-We especially thank Jean-Yves Goret and Saint-Omer Cazal for their major contributions in field work and collecting data.
-We thank Julie Bossu, Coffi Belmys Cakpo, Jocelyn Cazal, Aurélie Cuvelier, Bruno Clair, Aurélie Dourdain, Alexandre Haslé de Barral, Solène Happert, Marie Hartwig, Clément Jouaux, Yohann Legraverant, Anabelle Mercrette, Ariane Mirabel, Audin Patient, Pascal Petronelli, Laurent Risser, Dylan Taxile, Camille Ziegler and Lore Verryckt for their assistance with field work and measurement of leaf traits.
+We especially thank Jean-Yves Goret, Saint-Omer Cazal and Audin Patient for their major contributions in field work and collecting data.
+We thank Julie Bossu, Coffi Belmys Cakpo, Jocelyn Cazal, Aurélie Cuvelier, Bruno Clair, Aurélie Dourdain, Alexandre Haslé de Barral, Solène Happert, Marie Hartwig, Clément Jouaux, Yohann Legraverant, Anabelle Mercrette, Ariane Mirabel, Pascal Petronelli, Laurent Risser, Dylan Taxile, Camille Ziegler and Lore Verryckt for their assistance with field work and measurement of leaf traits.
 We gratefully thank Isabelle Maréchaux for critical and valuable comments on the manuscript.
 We thank Anna Deasey for English proof reading.
 We thank the ONF for access to forestry roads and the sampling.
 We also thank the USRAVE (INRA-COFRAC) of Bordeaux and the EEF lab (INRA) of Nancy for measurements of leaf nutrients.
 S.L. was supported by a doctoral fellowship from CEBA.
 This study benefited from an Investissement d’Avenir grant managed by the Agence Nationale de la Recherche (CEBA, ref.
 ANR-10-LABX-0025).